wpendl99/.github/profile/javascript/scope/scope.md

 //         end 1
 ```

 ⚠ There are few cases where it makes sense to use `var`.
-It is strongly suggested that you only use `const` and `let` unless you fully are understand why you are using `var`.
+It is strongly suggested that you only use `const` and `let` unless you fully understand why you are using `var`.

 ## This